philipstreet/philipstreet.github.io/_posts/2024-03-26-TLS Inspection-for-DMZ-Azure-Application-Gateway-and-Azure-Firewall.md

 - The Azure Application Gateway creates a new TLS connection to the "backend" via the Azure Firewall.
 Termination of the TLS connection on the Azure Firewall allows it to perform TLS Inspection.
 - The Azure Firewall creates a new TLS connection to the backend service.

-To facilitate this, the Azure Application Gateway and Azure Firewall have to establish a trusted TLS connection, where the Azure Firewall
+To facilitate this, the Azure Application Gateway and Azure Firewall have to establish a trusted TLS connection.
+To decrypt and inspect TLS traffic, Azure Firewall Premium dynamically generates certificates and presents itself to the Application Gateway as the web server.
+An Intermediate CA certificate signs the certificates that Azure Firewall Premium generates.

 The certificate used by Azure Firewall for TLS Inspection has [very specific requirements](https://learn.microsoft.com/en-us/azure/firewall/premium-certificates#intermediate-ca-certificate-requirements).